We’re subjected to chemical toxins every day. Here are three of the worst toxins you regularly come into contact with – and how to avoid them.

+Not all toxins are created equal.
 In fact, the meaning of the term “toxin” has really become watered-down due to overuse.
-Anything can be a toxin if you have enough of it, even water.
+Even water can be toxic if you have enough of it!

-Out of the minefield of chemicals you interact with daily, these 3 are among the worst:
+The toxins we’re most concerned about are the chemicals that can cause severe health damage, in even small amounts.
+Out of the minefield of chemicals you interact with daily, these three are among the worst:

 - Mercury and other heavy metals